 A seven-member Board, made up of volunteer homeowners from each HOA, oversees Anthem.
 A Community Executive Officer is responsible for managing the ACC, and with his or her staff, carrying out the policies and directives set by the Board.
 Each year, an election is held for open Board seats.
 Individuals are elected to serve three-year terms beginning and ending in April.

-The ACC Board of Directors will have two openings for the 2020-2023 term.
+The ACC Board of Directors has two openings for the 2020-2023 term.
 The terms for Directors Dino Cotton (representing Parkside) and Roger Willis (representing Country Club) end in April.
 The seat vacated in 2019 by John Balzer (representing Village) also is available.
 To learn more about running for a seat on the ACC Board of Directors, contact Kim at firstname.lastname@example.org.

 Each HOA also holds elections for their Boards of Directors.
 Parkside and the Country Club HOAs each have three seats open for election; the Village HOA has five (Village re-elects its five-member Board annually).